benbrown/shuttlecraft/README.md

 Configure your domain to proxy requests to the localhost port.

+### Basic: Container

+(Experimental | tested with Docker only | Data will NOT currently persist)

+Clone the repo to your container host

+Build the container `docker build . -t onosendai`

+Run the container `docker run --env=USERNAME=yourusername --env=PASS=yourpass --env=DOMAIN=your.domain --env=PORT=3000 -p 3000:3000 -d onosendai:latest`

 ## Login

 To login, visit `https://yourdomain.com/private` and provide the username and password from your .env file